 As you may have heard, Robert Kaufman just released 25 new Kona Colors – yay!
 So I needed to update the Color Card Quilt patterns.
 I rewrote and reconfigured Color Card Versions 1 and 2, Color Order and Color Slide.
 I kept Version 3 as is, Color Shift because I like that version.
 And I created a new Version 4 Color Refraction – along the same lines as Version 3, but uses almost all of the Kona Colors.
-I also updated the Kona Color Card Kit to include the total 365 colors, plus I added a new embroidered label for Versions 1 and 2.
+Plus I added a new embroidered label for Versions 1 and 2.

 And then I created a blank slate and started again from scratch, square by square, to create a completely new version, the Color Burst.
 I have been wanting to create a version like this for a while, and with 365 colors now, I thought this was the perfect time.
 This version uses all of the Kona Colors and a few neutrals, and builds from the center out, darkness to light.
 I will be making this version with 5″ cuts for a finished size of just over 6′ square.
 I am excited about this one!
 I saw a Kona Charm Pack last night and immediately added it to my cart, and then thought about it and realized it was only the new colors, not all the colors I need – back to the cutting table.

 See the previews below.
 I will start working on the samples and get the quilt top previews posted as soon as possible.
-You can find the Kona Color Cards Pattern here and the Kit here, and the Color Burst Pattern here.
+You can find the Kona Color Cards Pattern here, and the Color Burst Pattern here.
 Thanks for visiting – I hope you are having a wonderful weekend and getting into the Thanksgiving spirit.
 Happy Fall Y’all!

 I finished up the first new set of Halloween Art this weekend: Supernatural Wit Halloween Hoops.
 Each piece is brightly colored on a dark background with a sassy phrase – what better way to get you prepared and in the proper mood for October?